ghik/kubernetes-the-harder-way/docs/Launching_the_VM_Cluster.md

 This works even if a `tmux` session is detached, and it allows us to fully automate interactions.
 For example, we can write a script that creates a session with 3 windows, splits each into 4 separate panes, and applies a particular layout to them.

-Here's an example of a command sent to a running `tmux` session from outside:
+Here's an example of a command being sent to a running `tmux` session from outside:

 ```
 tmux split-window -v -t sesname